clea koff

 Portrait of Clea Koff smiling slightly against a blurred background.

-The Bone Woman, Clea’s memoir of her experiences working for the war crimes tribunals, was published by Random House in 2004 and has been translated into nine languages and published in fourteen countries.
+The Bone Woman, Clea’s memoir of her experiences working for the war crimes tribunals, was published by Random House in 2004 and has been translated into ten languages and published in fourteen countries.
 Among other honors, The Bone Woman was awarded the Nancy (France) Human Rights Book Prize, was a National Public Radio Best, a Discover Magazine Top 20 Science Book, and an Editor's Pick of the Foreign Policy Association.

-Clea holds a BA from Stanford University, an MA from the University of Nebraska-Lincoln, and trained with Dr. Walt Birkby while a Master's student in the graduate forensic anthropology program at the University of Arizona.
-She now writes fiction.
-Her first mystery novel, Freezing, was published in 2011 with worldwide English rights going to Severn House Publishers.
-Freezing was published in French by Éditions Héloïse d’Ormesson in 2012 and was nominated for French ELLE's Prix des Lectrices.
+Clea holds a BA from Stanford University, an MA from the University of Nebraska-Lincoln, and was trained by Dr. Walt Birkby while a Master's student in the graduate forensic anthropology program at the University of Arizona.

 REPRESENTATION